How Does Tudei Really Effect the Small Farmers

 The recent cyclones and volcanoe activity in the Fiji Islands have made it paramount that Fiji find a source of income.

 By concentrating on growing and selling kava that has less adverse effects (Noble), you get the confidence of the governments that are wary of kava.

 The end result is that markets will open up and the small farmers will gain more consumers and make more money.

-His last remark was basically this, why the heck would you buy Tudei and risk bad side effects when there are so many strains of really good, safe, and Noble kava on the market today.
+His last remark was basically this, why would you buy Tudei and risk bad side effects when there are so many strains of potent, safe, and Noble kava on the market today.

 Perhaps common sense prevails after all.